PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 > Available in edgeR:`estimateCommonDisp(...)` and `estimateTagwiseDisp(...)`

 Consider the RNA-seq experiments we presented in Figure 3: RNA is sourced from two distinct subtypes of HGS-OvCa and for each subtype, multiple cases.
 Again, for each case a corresponding cDNA library is generated and short sequence reads are mapped to a reference.
 Suppose we restrict our attention to cases of a given subtype such as the TCGA HGS-OvCa subtype 'mesenchymal'.
-Our experience would lead us to expect that the sequencing reads would be to be similar but unlikely to produce exactly the same counts even after controlling for technical variability.
+Our experience would lead us to expect that the sequencing reads would be similar but unlikely to produce exactly the same counts even after controlling for technical variability.

 **Definition** The **biological variability** is the variability attributed to the nature of the biological unit or sample itself.